zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-From this representation you can see that our implementation creates nothing
+This representation shows that our implementation creates nothing
-more then an indirection to `generic_fn`.
-Function pointers as non-type template
-parameters is a nice old trick, that was used in the past to archive great
-performance for implementations like the [impossible fast delegate][26].
+more than an indirection to `generic_fn`.
+Function pointers as non-type template parameters are a lovely old trick, which in the past archived outstanding performances in implementations like the [impossible fast delegate][26].

 ### Constructor for `nontype`